westonludeke/kernel-job-agent/README.md

 4.  **Writes Unique, Tailored Answers:** For open-ended questions (like "Why do you want to work here?"), the agent uses OpenAI's GPT-4o and the context from the job description to write a professional, relevant, and natural-sounding answer.
 It's specifically instructed to avoid robotic language and formatting. **The agent now logs the exact AI-generated answer for each question, so you can monitor what is being submitted.**
 5.  **Submits and Confirms:** The agent clicks the final submit button and then checks to make sure the application was received successfully.
 6.  **Handles Errors Gracefully:** If something goes wrong—like a missing field or a website glitch—the agent detects it, reports the problem, and stops, preventing failed or incomplete submissions.
-7.  **Live View Debugging (Optional):** Kernel provides a live browser view (noVNC) so you can watch the automation in real time.
-This is optional and not required for successful automation.
+7.  **Optional Live Debugging:** You can watch the entire process in real time through a browser window, thanks to Kernel’s built-in live view.
+Useful for debugging or just seeing the magic happen..

 ---

-## Technical Deep Dive

-For software engineers and technical evaluators, here's a look under the hood:
+## 🧠 How It Works (Technical)

 -   **URL Normalization:** The agent accepts either a base job URL or a direct application URL.
 It programmatically normalizes the URL to first scrape the job description from the base path (e.g., `.../job-id/`) and then navigates to the form at the `/application` path.
 -   **Context Scraping:** It uses a Playwright locator (tries several selectors, falls back to full page text) to extract the job description.
 This context is crucial for the quality of the AI-generated responses.